-Meshery is the open-source, multi-service mesh management plane that can provision ten different service meshes, onboard your applications, manage WebAssembly filters, apply service mesh patterns, validate against best practices, and benchmarks the performance of your service mesh deployments.
-Let’s learn how to manage service meshes with confidence with the multi-mesh manager, Meshery.
+Meshery is the open-source, collaborative cloud native manager that can configure 230+ Kuberentes infrasturcture operators different service meshes, onboard your applications, manage WebAssembly filters, apply cloud native patterns, validate against best practices, and benchmarks the performance of your cloud native deployments.
+Let’s learn how to manage cloud native infrastructure with confidence with Meshery.

 As we unfold what a management plane is, it would serve us well to talk about network planes in this regard.
 Architecturally, a service mesh consists of two planes.
 One of those is the data plane, while the other one is the control plane.
 A service mesh data plane is the collection of intelligent proxies that operate in unison under the coordination of the control plane.
 The control plane performs configuration management of these intelligent proxies.